-Ken Balcomb, of the Center for Whale Research and Howard Garrett of the Orca Network have devised a plan to retire Lolita to her home waters of Washington state.
-Lolita is not going to be completely “set free in the wild” after being in captivity for so long.
-The plan is centered around placing Lolita in a transitional coastal sanctuary sea pen where she will be rehabilitated under human care.
-When the time is right, she will be given the choice of going back to open waters if she so desires.
-All the time she will be monitored by veterinary staff, to make sure she is receiving the best health care.
+Ken Balcomb of the Center for Whale Research and Howard Garrett of the Orca Network have devised a plan to retire Lolita to her home waters of Washington state.
+Lolita will not be completely “set free in the wild” after being in captivity for so long.
+The plan centers on placing Lolita in a transitional coastal sanctuary sea pen where she will be rehabilitated under human care.
+When the time is right, she will be given the choice of returning to open waters if she desires.
+She will be monitored all the time by veterinary staff to ensure she receives the best health care.

 Once rehabilitated, an effort would be made to reintroduce Lolita to her natural family (pod).
-Researchers know exactly who Lolita’s family are and where they travel.
+Researchers know precisely who Lolita’s family are and where they travel.
 The whales that belong to Lolita’s family, the Southern Resident Killer Whales (SRKWs), are one of the most studied orca populations in the world.
-Experts believe that Lolita’s natural mother is the orca known as (L25), “Ocean Sun”.
-L25 is photographed quite frequently in the Puget Sound on a regular basis and is monitored, as are all the Southern Resident Killer Whales.
-This is what makes the Lolita plan so strong, Lolita’s natural pod are alive and well, so she has a family to return home too.
+Experts believe that Lolita’s natural mother is the orca known as (L25) “Ocean Sun.”
+L25 is regularly photographed quite frequently in the Puget Sound and monitored, as are all the Southern Resident Killer Whales.
+This makes the Lolita plan so strong, Lolita’s natural pod is alive and well, so she has a family to return home to.

-If for any reason, Lolita is not ready to be released into the open water, she can stay in the bay indefinitely, receive human care for the rest of her life, and have the real ocean to live in.
-All of this in an area hundreds of times larger than her 35 foot wide tank where she currently resides in Miami.
-She would not have to perform tricks, swim in circles, or have to be near the blaring music played during her shows in her concrete tank.
+If, for any reason, Lolita is not ready to be released into the open water, she can stay in the bay indefinitely, receive human care for the rest of her life, and have the actual ocean to live in.
+All of this is in an area hundreds of times larger than her 35-foot wide tank, where she currently resides in Miami.
+She would not have to perform tricks, swim in circles, or be near the blaring music played during her shows in her concrete tank.

 Lolita’s tank size, as well as other issues surrounding her care, are a clear violation of the Animal Welfare Act (AWA).
-APHIS (Animal and Plant Health Inspection Service) an arm of the USDA (United States Department of Agriculture) is the government agency that is responsible for implementing the Animal Welfare Act.
-APHIS has been contacted about Lolita’s condition, and they continue to respond that her tank and the Miami Seaquarium are not in violation of the AWA.
+APHIS (Animal and Plant Health Inspection Service), an arm of the USDA (United States Department of Agriculture), is the government agency responsible for implementing the Animal Welfare Act.
+APHIS has been contacted about Lolita’s condition, and they continue to respond that her tank and the Miami Seaquarium are not violating the AWA.
 Please see the breakdown below for the violations.

-1. Lolita’s Tank Size (Space requirements for Orca) Lolita’s tank is an oval, with the dimensions of 35 feet by 80 feet.
-APHIS claims their measurements of the tank show it to be 60 feet by 80 feet.
-This is clearly incorrect.
-(Please note this does NOT include a small medical pool, behind a concrete barrier in the center of the tank.
-APHIS, by there own admission, does not include the medical tank in their measurements)
+1. Lolita’s Tank Size (Space requirements for Orca) Lolita’s tank is oval, 35 feet by 80 feet.
+APHIS claims their tank measurements show it to be 60 feet by 80 feet.
+This is incorrect.
+(Please note that this does NOT include a small medical pool behind a concrete barrier in the center of the tank.
+APHIS, by their own admission, does not have the medical tank in their measurements)